K1WIZ/browser-clock/README.md

 # browser-clock
-a PHP based clock that displays server time on the client in LED font
+a PHP based clock that displays updating server time on the client browser in LED font

 Written by: John Rogers
 Date: 08/08/2023